 Post-Tax Voluntary Contributions

-You can only withdraw funds from your ASA Only as a distribution when you separate from covered employment for at least 30 days or at retirement.
-If you are no longer in a PERF- or TRF-covered position but are still employed with the same employer, you are not eligible to take a distribution until you have a bonafide separation from service with your employer.
-Employment on a part-time basis is not considered separation from employment.
-YOU CANNOT TAKE A LOAN AGAINST YOUR ASA.
-You must fully separate from your employer in order to withdraw your funds.|
+You can only withdraw funds from your My Choice: Retirement Savings Account when you end employment from a covered position.
+You must fully end employment for at least 30 days or retire.
+If you are no longer in a PERF- or TRF-covered position but are still employed with the same employer, you do not qualify to take a distribution.
+If you are age 62, you may retire or take a distribution.
+You must completely end employment with your employer.
+Employment on a part-time basis is not considered ending employment.
+YOU CANNOT TAKE A LOAN AGAINST YOUR MY CHOICE: RETIREMENT SAVINGS PLAN.

 You can deposit taxable or non-taxable funds rolled over from any of the following:

 - a qualified plan described in IRS Section 401(a), 403 (a), 401(k), an annuity contract or account described in Section 403(b).